 For more information on what to expect in this course, the Creative Expression Competency Reflection, and a list of the accompanying Learn, Explore and Apply resources and activities offered throughout the lessons, visit the School-Age Creative Expression Course Guide.

 Please note the References & Resources section at the end of each lesson outlines reference sources and resources to find additional information on the topics covered.
 As you complete lessons, you are not expected to review all the online references available.
 However, you are welcome to explore the resources further if you have interest, or at the request of your trainer, coach, or administrator.

 As a school-age staff member, it is important to take time to reflect on your own life and how it affects your work.
 This activity will give you an opportunity to think about your own creativity and how you can use that to infuse creativity into the learning environment.
-Download and print the Reflection: Personal Creativity Activity.
-When you are finished, share your work with your supervisor, trainer, or coach.
+Complete the Reflection: Personal Creativity activity.
+When you are finished, share your work with your trainer, coach, or administrator.

 As a school-age staff member, it will be important for you to regularly observe the learning environment.
-This will provide you with time to reflect on the environment, what it has to offer school-age children and how you might like to enhance it.
-Download and print the Creative Arts Observation Form.
-When you are finished, share your work with your supervisor, trainer, or coach.
+This will provide you with time to reflect on the environment, what it has to offer school-age children, and how you might like to enhance it.
+Complete the Creative Arts Observation Form.
+When you are finished, share your work with your trainer, coach, or administrator.